FinTech: Add a Feature (Parental Controls) 2025

 You know what economy cars and high-end vehicles have in common?
 Seatbelts.
 Why?
 Because consumers deserve to feel safe - both on the road and online.
 Safety is a neccessity, not a luxery.
 Yet, all of my users were customers of Greenlight’s lowest-tier plan, which doesn’t offer the same safety features as their premium plan.
 And when kids are involved, the stakes are arguably higher.
 Going forward, I would implement not only all of the safety features outlined in this case study, but I would ensure it was available to customers at every price point.
 In addition, I would further develop aspects of the Parental Controls page, including the monthly snapshots and reports.
 I would also refine the search process for vendors and merchant categories by conducting more user testing to better understand parents’ specific concerns.
 Finally, I would assess how users prefer to interact with features such as alerts and messaging, including how, when and where to apply them.

 Understanding user’s motives and expectations frames at least half of my design, but the other half is framed by their values.
 Safety was a top priority for my users (and parents, in general), but it shouldn’t come at the cost of convenience.
 And it certainly shouldn’t cost extra.
-The key is finding the center of that Venn Diagram - combining the “right-now” convenience they expect, with the independence they hope to foster in the future, with the everyday safety they deserve.
+The key is combining the “right-now” convenience they expect, with the independence they hope to foster, with the everyday safety they deserve.

 The Final Product